MouseSuite/rodbfc/README.md

 rodbfc.py -i input_image.nii.gz -m model_weights.pth -o output_image_corrected.nii.gz
 ```

+## Training the model
+A pretrained model is included in models directory.
+If you want to train a new model, you can use the ```main_training.ipynb``` notebook.

 ## License
 This project is licensed under the GPL (V3) License - see the [LICENSE](LICENSE_GNU_v3.md) file for details.